 Plan to visit the North Beach San Francisco neighborhood at least once during your stay.
-This vibrant and colorful district is where you will find Coit Tower, Washington Square Park and dozens of Italian Restaurants.
+This vibrant and colorful district is where you will find Coit Tower, Washington Square Park, and dozens of excellent Italian restaurants.

-In addition, you can catch a performance of the musical comedy Beach Blanket Babylon, laugh at internationally recognized comedians at the local Comedy Clubs and grab a drink at one of Jack Kerouac's hangouts.
-Once you are done with all of that, you can do a little shopping in its great boutique shops and spend some time in its other fun cafes, bars and restaurants.
+In addition, you can catch a performance of the musical comedy Beach Blanket Babylon, laugh at internationally recognized comedians at the local Comedy Clubs and grab a drink at one of Jack Kerouac's old hangouts.
+Once you are done with all of that, you can do a little shopping in the great boutique shops and spend some time in other fun cafes, bars, and restaurants.

 If it's not on the waterfront, why is it called North Beach?
 Back in the 1800s, this part of the city was on the waterfront.
-Since it was the northern most district in SF, locals named it North Beach.
+And since it was the northernmost district in SF, locals named it North Beach.

-Over the years, the city filled in quite a bit of the shoreline of San Francisco.
-This extended the city out a few blocks.
+Over the years, the growing population filled in quite a bit of the shoreline of San Francisco, extending the city out a few blocks.
 Even though the name stuck, you will no longer find a 'beach' anywhere in this neighborhood.